ninoNinkovic/LiveStamps/README.md

   "value": ["This stamp is", "copyright"],
 },

-Output: @mystamp   This stamp is (c) TundraTech 2015
+Output: This stamp is (c) TundraTech 2015
 ```

 ####Injection flags:

-Injection flags allow for POWERFUL formatting, and complex stamp designs, but for now we start with easy stuff 8).
+Injection flags allow for POWERFUL formatting and complex stamp designs, but for now we start with easy stuff 8).
 If a "stamp" key is defined, each value gets mapped to the corresponding injection flag in the final output.

 **Injection flags are simple markers defined as so:**